By Gaby Dufresne-Cyr, CBT-FLE

 True dog behaviour problems

 Problematic behaviours, or what professionals call clinical behaviour problems (CBP), are genuinely dysfunctional behaviours.
 We define a CBP as an action or reaction that prevents the organism from functioning normally.
 For example, a dog that guards its food does not suffer from a CBP; food guarding is a healthy dog behaviour.
-If a dog did not guard its food, it would have nothing to eat and it would die.
+If a dog did not guard its food, it would have nothing to eat, and it would die.
 A dog that guards its food to the point where it cannot eat can, and often does, suffer from anorexia.
-The dog’s weight will be dangerously low and will need a pharmacological and behavioural therapy to help modify its eating habits.
+The dog’s weight will be dangerously low and will need pharmacological and behavioural therapy to help modify its eating habits.
 The same can be observed when a dog eats so fast it vomits and eats the food again.
 When the cycle goes on, the dog can suffer from bulimia and anorexia, and its overall health will suffer.

 In my professional experience, people do not know the difference between desirable and undesirable dog behaviours, and that is perfectly fine.
 That is why clients hire us.
 That said, I have an issue with websites that list dog behaviour problems that are not.
 The downfall with this type of approach is that clients are led to believe their dogs can be fixed when, in reality, they are not broken.
-When a human goes to the psychologist or psychiatrist, do we expect the person to be fixed?
+When a human goes to a psychologist or psychiatrist, do we expect the person to be fixed?
 No, we do not!
 So, if we cannot fix a person, how can people claim, as dog professionals, to be able to fix dogs?

-Throughout my thirty-four-years in the dog training and animal behaviour industry, I have seen and heard many strange things; however, I have never lost my direction when it comes to transforming a pastime into a professional business.
+Throughout my thirty-four years in the dog training and animal behaviour industry, I have seen and heard many strange things; however, I have never lost my direction when it comes to transforming a pastime into a professional business.
 Exotic and domestic animal trainers need to step up and answer the professionalism call.
 Trainers need to educate clients and tell them what are the differences between normal and abnormal behaviours.